f-prettyland/minimalist-games/_posts/2016-10-05-resistance.md

 | 6-7       | 2         | 3         | 3         | 4                         | 4         |
 | 8-10      | 3         | 4         | 4         | 5                         | 5         |

+## Optional Rules

+# Merlin and the Assassin
+Assign a special role card for each team (like Ace of BLACK and RED), BLACK special is Merlin, RED special is assassin.

+At the beginning just after revealing spies, each spy sticks there thumbs up and eveyone keeps their eyes closed, except Merlin, who get to see who all the spies are.

+However at the end of the game, if the resistance won, the assassin gets to talk with their team then pick a player of the opposing team they believe to be Merlin.
+If they pick Merlin, the resitance lose instead!

+So Merlin has to try and communicate his knowledge to the rest of the rebels, but subtly, so that the spies don't find him.

 ## References
 Rules taken and edited from [The Resistance (rules summary)](https://boardgamegeek.com/filepage/74583/rules-summary-1-page)